Meteoro-class offshore patrol vessel

-The Meteoro-class offshore patrol vessel, also known as Buque de Acción Marítima (BAM), are new modular offshore patrol vessels of the Spanish Navy adapted to different purposes from a common base, manufactured by Navantia.
+The Meteoro-class offshore patrol vessel, also known as Buque de Acción Marítima (BAM), are modular offshore patrol vessels of the Spanish Navy adapted to different purposes from a common base, manufactured by Navantia.
 The BAMs combine high performance with mission versatility, a high commonality with other ships operated by the Spanish Navy.
 Acquisition and lifecycle costs are reduced.

 Description

-The BAMs are a common platform for a variety of missions, used to develop whole families of types of ships that meet the diverse needs of the Navy.
+The BAMs are a common platform for a variety of missions, used to develop whole families of types of ships that meet the diverse needs of the Spanish Navy.